Respect ME is a growing national and international team, with locations across the UK and in South Africa.

 Rachael Silvester (Manchester)

-Caitlin Woodington (Wales)
+Caitlin Woodington (Cardiff)

 Caitlin is an American now living in Wales with extensive experience working in high schools.
 Caitlin has worked for Ignite for two years, focussing on youth projects and working on their community development project in Tremorfa, Cardiff, Re:Gen Tremorfa, before becoming the schools worker for the Message Wales.
 Before moving to Wales, she taught both in the US and Spain and has worked as a children’s and youth worker for a church in the US.
 She has a Bachelor’s of Science in Education.
 She is passionate about seeing young people live in hope and value.

-Warren weber (Wales)
+Warren weber (Cardiff)

 Warren is another American living in the UK!
 He is enthusiastic about youth work and determined to see young people educated and empowered to reach their full potential.
 He's a graduate of the London Academy of Music and Dramatic Art (LAMDA) and loves being part of the Respect ME team in Wales.

-Shunita Barry (Wales)
+Shunita Barry (Cardiff)

 Shunita is passionate about young people knowing who they are, that they are completely valued and have incredible potential, no matter what their background or current circumstances.
 She has spent a year training with Message Academy in youth work and schools work and also has a background of youth work in her home city of Cardiff.
 Shunita is now working for Message Wales as part of the Respect ME team going into schools.